Hystabec/Gossip-Simulator/README.md

 ## Notes (Simulation)
 Currently as the `spreading` of gossip can happen fast, if you want to see the `purple highlighting` update as gossip is passed around, you will need to click on the `gossip instance` as soon as it appears in the `Gossip List`.

-Sometimes a `graphical artifact` can appear, I think this is due to the renderer reading uninitialized memory (havent had time to fix yet).
+Sometimes a `graphical artifact` can appear, I think this is due to the renderer reading uninitialized memory (haven't had time to fix yet).
-To fix the artifcating close an reopen the program (might need to do a few times).
+To fix the artifacting close an reopen the program (might need to do a few times).

 ## Installation (Uncompiled Project)